 I am running for the United States House of Representatives.
-During my two terms serving the good people of New Hampshire's First District, I always worked for what I call the bottom 99% of Americans, and I never forgot that public office is a public trust.
+This is my third term serving the good people of New Hampshire's First District, and I've always worked for what I call the bottom 99% of Americans.
+I never forget that public office is a public trust.

 I believe that education is the key to prosperity, that renewable energy is key to our economic future and our national security, and that shipping jobs overseas hurts not just American workers but also our country.
 I believe that fostering job creation and investing in America and our people are both good business decisions and good moral decisions, and that we can reduce the debt without dismantling essential programs.